nasa/progpy/sphinx-config/prog_models_guide.rst

 States
 ^^^^^^^^^^^^^^^^^^^^

 ProgPy prognostic models are state-transition models.
-The internal :term:`state` of the system at any time is represented by one or more (frequently :term:`hidden<hidden state>`) state variable, represented by a StateContainer.
+The internal :term:`state` of the system at any time is represented by one or more (frequently :term:`hidden<hidden state>`) state variables, represented by the custom type StateContainer.
 Each model has a discrete set of states, the keys of which are defined by the *states* property.

 For example, the example ThrownObject model has two states, position (x) and velocity (v).